|

 Offices, each with a Warning Coordination Meteorologist, who is

-responsible for administering the SKYWARN® program in their
+responsible for administering the SKYWARN® program in theirlocal area.

 Training is conducted at local offices and covers: